Skip to main content

 There are no immediate changes to the operation of services provided by Cambridgeshire County Council or the district councils.
 Throughout this process, our vital work supporting residents will continue - services will be delivered and we will still be here for those who need us most.

-Our phase two survey is now open for residents, businesses and other stakeholders across Cambridgeshire and Peterborough to have their say in shaping the future of local government.
-The survey runs from Wednesday 3 September to midnight on Friday 3 October 2025.
+We thank all residents, businesses and other stakeholders across Cambridgeshire and Peterborough for having their say in shaping the future of local government.

-To find out more visit Your Future Councils (yourvoice.cambridgeshire.gov.uk)
+For more information visit Your Future Councils (yourvoice.cambridgeshire.gov.uk).

 No, town and parish councils are not impacted by Local Government Reorganisation, they have important local responsibilities that will be unchanged.